oyindonesia/external-api-docs/source/includes/_api_international_transfer.md

 }
 ```

-> Response for invalid request (transaction will rejected & not processed in the OY! system):
+> API Response for Invalid Request (Transaction will be rejected and not processed in the OY! system):

 ```json
 {